-Shipments of chemical rock (comprised primarily of high-calcium carbonate material used for agricultural lime and flue gas desulfurization) and ballast product sales (collectively "ChemRock/Rail") accounted for 8% of our aggregates shipments in 2016.
+Shipments of chemical rock (comprised primarily of high-calcium carbonate material used for agricultural lime and flue gas desulfurization) and ballast product sales (collectively "ChemRock/Rail") accounted for 8% of our aggregates product line shipments in 2016.
 Ballast shipments declined in 2016 due to lower railroad activity, correlating with lower energy-related rail shipments.
 Drier weather and favorable operating conditions led to increased shipments of agricultural limestone in 2016 over 2015.
 Weather conditions in 2015 were abnormally wet, limiting field applications and influencing customers to defer their purchases.

-Shipments of aggregates-related downstream products typically follow construction aggregates trends.
+Shipments of ready mixed concrete and asphalt products typically follow construction aggregates trends.

-The Cement business was acquired from TXI in 2014.
+The cement product line was acquired from TXI in 2014.
 Its net sales of \$364.4 million for 2016 reflected the Company's leading position in the Texas market.